BARCLAYS

 Incorporate thinking from other industries, customer research, and forward-looking concepts

-To achieve this the team took a 2 path approach:
+To achieve this the team took a 2 path approach

 Develop strategies for setting Barclays apart.
 What key experiences / functionality can Barclays create that moves past parity?
 What can be incorporated in a Day 1 launch, and how does everything else get incorporated into subsequent updates.